oracle/learning-library/oci-library/oci-hol/oci-hpc/openfoam/openfoam-vm/openfoam-vm.md

-# Run OpenFoam project in standard VM on OCI
+# Run OpenFoam Project in Standard VM on OCI

 ## Introduction